 3. Golden Hill Country Park, West Wight

 Golden Hill Fort is a hexagonal building that was built during a time of paranoia about the French.
-It's now posh flats but you can get the occasional glimpse of it from the country park which surrounds it.
+It's now posh flats but you can get the occasional glimpse of it from the country park that surrounds it.

 The views are decent, though I wouldn't say they are as spectacular as some parts of the Isle of Wight.
-However, there's a nice willow sculpture in the middle which you can run around.
+However, there's a nice willow sculpture in the middle that you can run around.

 Search for Golden Hill Fort on your sat nav and park in the free car park.